jon-jacky/Piety/editors/README.md

 - **skedinit.py**: Define and initialize global variables used by *sked*.

+### Introduction ###

+The modules here comprise a minimal Python programming environment.
+We can have all of our source code, our editors, and the interactive Python interpreter always available in our Python session.
+We can write code that we load and run immediately, without restarting the session or losing any work in progress.
+See [how we program](HOW.md).

 ### sked ###

 **sked.py** is the Stone Knife Editor, a line editor inspired by the classic